seantai1/apeagenttest/README.md

 - Verify Python version is 3.10+

 ### Math answers are incorrect
-- The agent uses Gemini 1.5 Flash with temperature=0 for consistency
+- The agent uses Gemini 2.5 Flash with temperature=0 for consistency
-- Complex problems may need prompt refinement in `agent.py`
+- Complex problems may need prompt refinement in `math_tool.py`

+### Web browsing fails
+- Ensure Chrome/Chromium and ChromeDriver are installed
+- Check that ChromeDriver version matches Chrome version
+- Verify the Tic-tac-toe URL is accessible

+### Image processing errors
+- Verify image format is supported (JPEG, PNG, GIF, WebP)
+- Check base64 encoding is correct
+- Ensure image data is properly formatted

 ### Connection errors
 - Ensure the server is running before starting the test client